shahzeb-akhtar/Disaster_Response_Pipeline/README.md

 <h2 id="head5"> Summary of the results </h2>
 Below are few charts summarizing the results.
 These charts as well a working model can be accessed at https://disaster-webapp-viz.herokuapp.com/

-Chart belows the distribution of categories in the training data
+Chart belows the distribution of categories in the training data.
+As can be seen some categories are assigned to very few meesages thus creating data imbalance.
 ![categories in data](screen_shots/categories.png)

-Chart below shows the co-relation between categories
+Chart below shows the co-relation between categories.
+As can be seen some categories are co-related. 'request' with 'aid_related' and 'direct_report'. 'aid_related'
 ![corelation between categories](screen_shots/corelation.png)

 Chart below shows the performance of the model across categories